Roropey/CSI_Project/README.md

 This program contains the reconstruction part of the implementationFrom a low resolution model and series of outputs, it produces an obja file that shows the reconstruction iterations.

+## Original git files

+This folder contains the original README and decimate.py program given by the https://gitea.tforgione.fr/tforgione/obja deposit.

+## Results_obja

+This folder contains produced obja from the recreating program.

+## Test_Objects_low

+In this folder are obj model made to develop and test the implementation.

+## example

+This folder contains the obj model used to test and measure the implementation.
+Some version of the obj are modified to be watertight (no hole) and so may change the manifold level.